-One of the most common questions we receive is whether applying early with a September LSAT score is a better strategy than taking the December LSAT and then applying with what would likely be a better score (since December allows you more than two extra months of studying).
+One of the most common questions we receive is whether applying early with a September LSAT score is a better strategy than taking the December LSAT and possibly getting a better score.
 Many students think the advantage of applying early is so great that it is better to just take the September LSAT even if that test doesn’t produce their best LSAT score.
-But that is not the case at all, so let’s talk about what to do if you either don’t feel great about the upcoming September LSAT or if you take September and it doesn’t go well (hint: you are in better shape than you think!).
+But that is not the case at all.
+So let’s talk about what to do if you either don’t feel great about the upcoming September LSAT or if you take September and it doesn’t go well.
+Hint: you are in better shape than you think!

 First, let’s talk about the importance of the LSAT in the admissions process in general.
 For better or worse, your LSAT score is the single most important factor in the entire law school admissions process.
 No, really, you did not misread that.
 Amazingly, a four-hour test outweighs your four years of college.
 It outweighs what your professors or employers say about you.
 And it outweighs the essay that you spent months crafting in order to carefully tell the committee who you are.

 Your LSAT score carries this much weight because it’s the only universal comparison point between you and every other applicant.
 Grading emphases changes from school to school.
 Recommenders can be influenced or unclear.
 And you can get help to write your essay.
 But none of those factors are as powerful as quickly and easily comparing people using a three-digit black and white number.